Fu Shou Shan Osmanthus Oolong / Heaven Pool Osmanthus Oolong (福壽山桂花烏龍)

 - Availability: In Stock

 Fu Shou Shan Osmanthus Oolong is the combination of Fu Shou Shan Oolong (Heaven Pool Oolong) with Osmanthus flowers.
 During the baking (final stage of tea processing), tea absorbs very slowly fragrance from fresh Osmanthus blossom and this gives to tea fine floral note.
-All producers have their own technology how to make this tea, but use traditional processing method without any chemical elements or aromatization.
+All farmers have their own technology how to make this tea, but use traditional processing method without any chemical elements or aromatization.

 Leaves: are green, compact, rolled into small balls, which are straighten during brewing and Osmanthus flowers.